carterclairee/borrow-stuff-login/README.md

 ## Features
 - User authentication
-- Keep track of own items available to lend
+- Add and keep track of own items available to lend
 - See items available to borrow from other community members
+- Search items to borrow
 - Track who has borrowed what item for easier return process

 ## Technologies Used